brohiem/sample-app-vue/README.md

   #### Netlify (Deployment)

     Initally deployed to Netlify manually and kept getting 404 on the non home page routes.
-    Instead I pushed it to a repo in my Github account Then I deployed into Netlify by importing it from the Github repo.
+    Instead I pushed it to a repo in my Github account and deployed from there.

   #### Kontent (Article)
     It was easy to create an article, especially in the sample project with predefined content types.
 I was surprised to learn that I couldn't embed html or scripting into the article out-of-the-box.
 I ended up using the YouTube video extension.
 I was able to get it to work in design mode.
 The next step would be to customize the Article.Vue component to include the custom element.</p>